Gunpowder-MC/GunpowderSignshop/README.md

-# GunpowderTemplate
+# Gunpowder SignShop
-Template for creating Gunpowder modules
+Allows for creating custom shops using just signs and containers.